COVID-19 pandemic in Minnesota: March 19

 The rate of vaccination rises to 24 percent (at least one dose).
 Carver County has an outbreak because of the U.K. strain and youth sports.
 Public health leaders will keep close to this situation. hospitalizations is going up because of the active cases.

 March 30

 1.6 million residents in MN has received at least one dose of vaccine, including more than 81% of people whose age is older than 65.
 Actives cases is increasing and hospitalizations are up.
 States has decided to open vaccine eligibility to all adults.

 March 31

 Governor Tim Walz received the single-shot of Johnson & Johnson vaccine.
 He said wherever we live and whoever we vote for, we need to end this pandemic, and the best way is to take a vaccine.

 April 2021

 April 19

 More than a half of all Minnesota residents have taken at least one dose.
-36% of people have been fully vaccined.
-The numder of death case is 7,026 until April 19.
+36% of people have been fully vaccinated.
+The number of death case is 7,026 until April 19.
 ICU trends is about the winter levels.